Supremo (album)

-Supremo is an album by Venezuelan duo Chino & Nacho released on October 18, 2011.
+Supremo is the third studio album by Venezuelan duo Chino & Nacho released on October 18, 2011.
 The album marks a move away from reggaeton, and more towards a "tropical fusion" or merengue influenced sound.
 "Pobre Corazón" is the theme for the telenovela Rafaela, while "¿Será Que Tengo La Culpa?" served as the soundtrack for La viuda joven.
 It was released in a reloaded version on March 26, 2013.
 The reissue features the album version of the single "Sin Tí", the remix of "Regálame Un Muack" with El Potro Álvarez, unreleased studio tracks "Mi Mejor Cancion", "No He Podido Verte" and "Don Juan (Fanny Lú song)" with Fanny Lu, the latter which was released as a single on October 10, 2012.
 It also includes club remixes of "El Poeta" and "Bebé Bonita".
 Supremo was nominated Tropical Album of the Year at the Premio Lo Nuestro 2013.